You are here

 See also “gender, occupational titles” in this section.

-Capitalize the second elements of hyphenated terms unless it is an article, a conjunction, or a preposition.
+Capitalize the second element of hyphenated terms unless it is an article, a conjunction, or a preposition.

 Capitalize the following: first and last words, nouns and pronouns (including “it”), adjectives and adverbs, verbs, and subordinate conjunctions.
 Lowercase the following: articles, coordinate conjunctions, and prepositions.
 Capitalize the first word after the colon in a subtitle.
 If the title is on two lines, add a comma if needed: